 During your senior year, connect with Experiential Learning and Career Management (ELCM) and make decisions about your post-graduate plans for employment or graduate school.
 Here are some specific things you can do to become a fulfilled, educated professional in the field of your choice:

-Early in the year meet with your advisor or one of our career counselors to plan your next step - full-time employment or graduate school.
+Early in the year meet with your academic advisor or one of our career counselors to define your post-graduation goals and create an action plan.

-Update your profile in MU Career Connection and access the employment database to explore hundreds of employers and job opportunities.
+Update your profile in MU Career Connection and access the employment database to explore hundreds of employers and full-time job opportunities.
+Attend allvoff-campus and on campus Fall and Spring Job Fairs, even if you are not graduating that semester, to connect with prospective employers and practice your networking skills.

 Research employers in your field with online tools and resources and consider conducting informational interviews for networking.

-Polish all your social media profiles and create a LinkedIn, if you haven't already, to promote your Personal Brand.
+Polish all your social media profiles and create a LinkedIn profile, if you haven't already, to promote your Personal Brand.
 Follow targeted employers and professional associations on social media.

-Attend Career Week or Four Year Career Plan events to sharpen your job search skills.
+Attend Career Week events or ELCM workshops and programs to sharpen your job search skills.

-Participate in a Mock-Interview to prepare for Job Fairs and on-campus interviews.
+Contact us to schedule a Mock-Interview with a career counselor to prepare for Job Fairs and on-campus interviews.

 Attend Graduate School Fairs and information sessions to speak with graduate program coordinators and admisson counselors.